st3v3nmw/hugo-tuftesque/README.md

 - `draft` boolean: if `true`, do not display the page on production environments.
 - `type` string: The page's type e.g. "post".
 - `date` string: When the page was written.
-- `hideDate` boolean: if `true`, do not display a page date.
-When `meta` is set to `true`, `hideDate` takes greater precedence.
-- `hideReadTime` boolean: if `true`, do not display the page's reading time estimate.
-When `meta` is set to `true`, `hideReadTime` takes greater precedence.
 - `math` boolean: if `true`, try to render the page's LaTeX code using MathJax.
-- `meta` boolean: if `true`, display page metadata such as author, date, categories provided these page parameters exist and are not overridden.
-Content in the `/post` directory, (i.e., pages of type "post") ignore this parameter.
+- `meta` boolean: if `true`, display page metadata such as author, date, tags provided these page parameters exist and are not overridden.
+Pages of type "post" ignore this parameter and always display metadata.
 - `toc` boolean: if `true`, display the table of contents for the page.
 - `tags` array[string]: The page's tags.